wso2-attic/ballerina-integrator/README.md

                 }

                 //Use respond() to send the client response back to the caller.
-                //when the request was successful, response is returned.
+                //When the request is successful, the response is returned.
-                //sends back the clientResponse to the caller if no any error is found. match clientResponse {
+                //Sends back the clientResponse to the caller if no error is found. match clientResponse {
                     http:Response respone =>{
                         CompanyEP->respond(respone) but { error e =>